-A healthier version of a classic dish.
-Low carb, vegan , dairy free, gluten free homemade alfredo recipe with a surprising twist!
+A healthier version of a classic dish with a surprising twist.
+Low carb, vegan , dairy free and gluten free this homemade sundried tomato alfredo is amazing!
 Minimal ingredients, but packed with flavor!
 This creamy dreamy dish will have you forgetting how healthy it is!!

 Growing up we didn’t go out to eat often, but when we did we always begged to go to Olive Garden.
 It was the only place we were allowed to order soda (Italian cream soda omg I die) and fettuccine alfredo.
 It’s the only thing on the menu that existed if you asked me (at 10 years old).
 Every once and awhile I would be able to talk my mom into making my favorite dish.
 Fettuccine alfredo with jarred alfredo sauce and Texas toast.
 I would eat until I couldn’t breathe.
 This was one of my favorite “vegetarian” meals when I swore off meat at 13.